Home of Romanian Orthodox heads of church, Bucharest Patriarchal Ensemble is located on Dealul Mitropoliei (Mitropoly Hill).

 – or even visits of three stars Michelin Green Guide sites and meals cooked by nuns.

 Don’t let this ship sail without you.
 Get exclusive access now !

 Architect Gheorghe Simotta built it between 1932-1937, on the former place of a home for monastery’s abbot raised by Constantin Serban Carnul.

 In 1688 Radu Leon called the monastery, country’s mitropoly, restoring and extending the old abbot’s dwelling.

 Between 1932 and 1935, architect Gheorghe Simotta adds a body to the palace.

 Today this is the palace’s main body, made up of:

-According to the 17th century’s customs, the seat of legislative power was placed in the middle of a religious complex for 2 reasons.
+According to 17th century’s customs, legislative power seat was placed in the middle of a religious complex for 2 reasons.